 - October 2022 - We watched a short video and read several articles about the Triangle Shirtwaist factory fire.

 WHERE TO BUY BOOKS

-If you wish to purchase books yourself (any books!) we encourage you to either purchase the books at a local bookstore, or if you want to purchase online, to purchase from Powell’s Books in Portland, Oregon.
-Powell’s workers have a union (ILWU Local 5) and if you go to the Powell’s website via the store link at the union’s website www.powellsunion.com (go to their “support” section and click the link for the store), the union gets a commission on the sale, which they use for their strike fund.
-Another online source is www.bookshop.org which, while not union, supports local independent bookstores.
+Of course, you can always check your local library, or the Maine State Library!
+But... if you wish to purchase books yourself (any books!) we encourage you to either purchase the books at a local bookstore, or if you want to purchase online, to purchase from Powell’s Books in Portland, Oregon.
+Powell’s workers have a union (ILWU Local 5) and if you go to the Powell’s website via the store link at the union’s website www.ilwulocal5.com (go to their “support” section and click the link for the store), the union gets a commission on the sale, which they use for their strike fund.
+Another online source is www.bookshop.org which, while not necessarily union, supports local independent bookstores.

 Questions From a Worker Who Reads

 Who built Thebes of the 7 gates ?